Here's a helpful video for solving that problem. Let's say your clock shows 3 o'clock but it chimes 11 o'clock. Here's what you do.

-Serving Houston, and Nationwide "For Service you expect, it's Pocket Full of Time"
+Serving the Greater Houston area, and Nationwide.
+"For Service you expect, it's Pocket Full of Time"

 You really will have to try hard to overwind a clock.
 And if that much force is used, your going to bend or damage gears or other parts inside the movement.
 The short answer is "no".
 If you wind your clock and it will not run almost always there is another issue.
 The clock has dirty pivots or dried oil which will rob the pendulum of power from the mainspring thus causing the clock not to run.
 This is were a full service is needed.
 A clock should be oiled every 5 - 10 years and a full service every 10 - 15 years.